sam-rice/reading-room-api/README.md

 { "Authorization": "Bearer <Auth Token>" }
 ```

-To get started, log in as an existing demo user or register a new user.
+To get started, login as an existing demo user or register a new user.

 Demo User:
 ```